Greenfield International School, Green Community, Dubai Investments Park – THE REVIEW

 - Greenfield Community School is currently on a bit of a limb in an area close to the Green Community and in DIP.
 The plot is adjacent to land being developed for EXPO 2020 and with the improvements to the Green Community roundabout access has greatly improved.
 Time is likely to improve the sense of the school being better integrated into its broader community and environment.

-Bottom line?
-As above, Greenfield Community School transparency does have a number of outstanding features, including exceptional communications in general and newsletter provision from the Principal in particular.
+As above, Greenfield International School transparency does have a number of outstanding features, including exceptional communications in general and newsletter provision from the Principal in particular.

-The school does, however, publish more information about its Diploma students.
-Score average in 2017 is 30 points (31 points in 2016) and the pass rate is 80%.
+Score average in 2018 for the International Baccalaureate Diploma is 30.8 points (30 points in 2017, 31 points in 2016) and the pass rate is 80%.
 Top scoring students achieved 40 Points, this telling of a school that meets the needs of young men and women across the ability spectrum.
-Taken as a whole, Diploma performance is good for a very highly inclusive school.
+Taken as a whole, Diploma performance is outstanding for a highly inclusive school.

 In overall terms of inclusion, EAL and SEN provision – and the overall care of students, we rate Greenfield Community School provision as outstanding.

-Greenfield Community School for us, is a very special school because it meets the needs of all children regardless of their academic strengths.
+Greenfield Community School is a very special school because it meets the needs of all children regardless of their academic strengths.
 It is a genuine community school in that respect.
 Inclusion, whole child development and the happiness of its children are placed at a premium.
-We wish that more schools, as is the case here at Greenfield, recognised that league tables and statistics are not the “be-all and end-all” of school provision.
+We wish that more schools, as is the case here at Greenfield Community School, recognised that league tables and statistics are not the “be-all and end-all” of school provision.
 Kindness, compassion, self-confidence, these have a critical place in education – and at Greenfield Community School these qualities shine through.

 Request School Information